cseanburns/electronic_resource_mgmt/src/07-electronic-access.md

 This wouldn't be true under
 the SAML method.

+> Note: The library would have access to EZproxy logs, which would include much of the user's activity while using the proxy.

 In a bit more detail,
 a SAML-based authentication process is described below: